shundhammer/myrlyn/README.md

   You can do everything except actually apply any changes.

-- During the commit phase (where packages are actually installed, updated or removed), in addition to the large progress bar, you can now also switch to a details view to see which packages are waiting, downloaded, being processed, or finished.
+- During the commit phase (where packages are actually installed, updated or removed), in addition to the large progress bar, there is now also a details view to see which packages are waiting, downloaded, being processed, or finished.
+If you don't like that, disable the details with just one mouse click to get only the progress bar.

 - You can decide during the commit phase whether or not you want to see a summary page as the next step.
 That summary page exits the program after a